cwinfosec/github_autopwn/README.md

 [indicators.py](/indicators.py) was taken from [swissykyrepo](https://github.com/swisskyrepo).
 If you would like to find out more about his Vulny-Code-Static-Analysis project you can reach him on his twitter here: [pentest_swissky](https://twitter.com/pentest_swissky)

+## Important

+This project is, unfortunately, banned from use for Offensive Security's OSWE exam.

 # To-do
 - (maybe) add function to open an issue with author if a bug is found
 - Fix regex finding code-snippets in detected files so results are not duplicated